hthreads/hthreads.github.io/classes/embedded-systems/labs/lab6/index.md

     * Select **SREC SPI Bootloader**, and select **Finish**.
     * We need to make a few changes to our bootloader before loading it onto the Arty board.
 First, we need to set the 'address offset' so the bootloader can find our application.
 In the 'Bootloader' project, open the blconfig.h file and change the **FLASH_IMAGE_BASEADDR** to `0x00C00000`.
 Note, this same address you used when you flashed your application onto the flash memory earlier.
     * > **Optional**, if you wish to improve your ArtyBot's startup time.
 Edit the file bootloader.c and comment out the line `#define VERBOSE`.
 This will turn off console logging. **NB:** Console logs may be useful when you're initially setting things up.
     * Click the **Program FPGA** button in the toolbar.
 In the right half of the Software Configuration section, there is a cell that says `bootloop`.
 Click the right side of this cell to reveal a drop-down menu.
 Select **Bootloop.elf** from the list, then click Program.
 This will generate a bit file with the MicroBlaze's memory initialized with the program that you have written.
-The Arty is also programmed and if everything went well you should see your application running in your favorite console application (e.g. Putty or TeraTerm)
+The Arty is also programmed and if everything went well you should see your application running in your favorite console application (e.g. SDK Terminal, Putty or TeraTerm)
     * Almost there, click the **Program Flash** button in the toolbar.
 Next to Image File, click Browse and navigate to the SDK workspace, then into `base_soc_wrapper_hw_platform_0`.
 Select download.bit and click **Open**.
 Next of Offset, enter `0x0`.
 Next to Flash Type, select `S25FL128sxxxxxx0-spi-x1_x2_x4`.
 Click **Program**.
     * Congratulations, you have flashed the bootloader and your application to the non-volatile SPI Qflash memory.
 Next time you power on the board, the bootloader will be copied from the flash memory and when it runs, it will execute your application.

-### Pre-Lab Questions
+### Prelab Assignment

 None this week.
 Lucky you!